humu2009/TinyGLRenderer/README.md

 <script type="text/javascript" src="`tinyglrenderer.js"></script>
 ```

-Then initialize the renderer instance just like that for Three.js's built-in renderers:
+Then initialize the renderer instance just like that for Three.js's built-in ones:

 ```js
 var renderer = new THREE.TinyGLRenderer();
 ```

-And now our TinyGLRenderer works as a valid render backend for Three.js.
+And now our TinyGLRenderer works as a compatible renderer for Three.js.

 Examples
 --------